 • The format of practical activities will be adjusted to ensure social distances is adhered to where appropriate

-• All PPE will be single use for each student and/or sprayed and wiped clean with disinfect prior and following use
+• All PPE will be single-use for each student and/or sprayed and wiped clean with disinfectant prior and following use

 • Daily cleaning of the training centre occurs each night